-Although seats are pre-bookable and we endeavour to provide requested seat numbers depending on availability, they may be subject to change by the airline at short notice such as an unexpected change in aircraft or medical reason.
+Although seats are pre-bookable and we endeavour to provide requested seat numbers depending on availability, they may be subject to change by the airline at short notice.
+This can happen if there is an unexpected change in aircraft or for medical reasons.

 Q: Do you need inoculations to visit The Gambia?

 Although inoculations are not compulsory for entry, we strongly suggest you consult your doctor before booking who will recommend certain medication, including anti-malarial tablets as a precaution.
 Children and pregnant women may require special vaccination procedures.

 Some GP’s may suggest that you will need to show a yellow fever vaccination certificate at immigration and will be refused entry if you don’t show it.
 If travelling to Gambia from the EU you are not required to show your certificate as proof.
 You will not be refused entry to The Gambia if you haven’t had the inoculation on this basis alone.
 However, as stated we do strongly suggest you consult your doctor, obtaining professional advice before booking.
 Under International Health Regulations, a certificate of yellow fever vaccination is required from travellers over 9 months of age travelling from The Gambia to Senegal or vice versa.